mmistakes/minimal-mistakes/_pages/research.md

 and
 [here](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2018GL080296).

 ## Investigating turbulent fluxes with micrometeorological data

 ![](/assets/images/AFM-phi.png)

-I have made several field trips to install micrometeorological stations to measure things like wind speed, temperature and humidity at frequencies (at least 10 Hz).
+I have made several field trips to install micrometeorological stations to measure things like wind speed, temperature and humidity at high frequencies (at least 10 Hz).
 I then processed the data to gain insight on turbulent fluxes in diverse locations.
-Locations include

-- Itaipu lake - BR
-- Amazon forest (near Manaus) - BR
-- Tijucas do Sul - BR
+Scroll below to see some pictures with their respective locations.

 Some relevant publications can be found [here](https://www.sciencedirect.com/science/article/pii/S0168192317301144) and [here](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2019GL083237).

 ## Investigating water transport in porous media